rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Visibility Set Successfully
   - `visibility` will be set to the updated visibility value
-- 400: If the specified visibility is not one of `public` or `draft`
+- 400: If the specified visibility is not one of `PUBLIC` or `DRAFT`
   - `visibility` will be undefined
 - 401: The user's session token is not provided or invalid
   - `visibility` will be undefined